emgong/double-takes/app/posts/2016-02-01-react-reconciliation.md

 ## Act 1: Setting the Stage

-Our investigation starts with the following scenario: A nested list is rendered (from an object given to React, via `props`).
-Then, `render` turns this into DOM with a series of `<ol>` and `<li>` lists and list items with classes that nestable wants.
-Lastly, we want to initialize the jQuery nestable plugin to make the lists drag-and-drop and reorderable.
+Our investigation starts with the following scenario: A nested list is created as an object, then given to React, via `props`.
+Next, `render` turns this state into DOM as a series of lists and list-items with classes that the [Nestable jQuery plugin](https://github.com/dbushell/Nestable) wants.
+Lastly, we want to initialize the Nestable plugin to make the lists drag-and-drop and reorderable.

 We decide that after mounting our component, we'll initialize the Nestable plugin on the rendered output.
 Keep in mind that—for this jQuery plugin—its source of truth is what's in the DOM, and it gives you a method you can call to get an object representation of that DOM—but we'll talk about that later.